 - Spray on the skin after being outside and exposed to the sun for a long period of time.

-- As the mixture sits, the oils will separate from the other ingredients.
+- As the mixture sits, the oils will separate.
 Be sure to give it a good shake before each use.

 WHAT IS WITCH HAZEL?